Greensboro Truth and Reconciliation Commission: Research conducted

 Initially, the commission encountered significant difficulty in collecting statements from the survivors, as many individuals were wary of the commission's mandate and its ability to effect durable social change.
 The commission was ultimately successful in securing the cooperation of survivors by conducting one-on-one interviews.
 This resulted in the collection of 145 oral statements.
 The commission also granted requests from a dozen individuals (who wished to remain anonymous), to include their statements in the final report.
 Included in the oral statements were testimonials of 17 demonstrators and 14 people from the-then Morningside Homes (which were demolished in 2002), along with 7 written accounts.
-The Greensboro Truth and Reconciliation Commission was also successful in obtaining statements from six current or former Greensboro police officers, five current or former members of the KKK and the American Nazi Party, and a judge.
+The Greensboro Truth and Reconciliation Commission was also successful in obtaining statements from six current or former Greensboro police officers, five current or former members of the KKK and NSPA, and a judge.
 Three public hearings were held (two at local area universities, and one at a high school), each of which transpired over a two-day period (Friday and Saturday).
 For the commissioners' safety, each public hearing featured a significant police presence.

 Following the conclusion of the first hearing, Bongani Finca, a commissioner on the South Africa Truth and Reconciliation Commission reminded commissioners that, “your credibility is on the line; you need to be pressing for answers.
 You can be respectful, but you need to ask tougher questions.”

 The ability of the commission, however, to secure additional statements was constrained by a range of factors: